CherryYeti/FireStarter/README.md

 # SETUP INFO - (YOU COULD PROBABLY INCLUDE THIS INFO IN FURTHER UP THE PAGE - LIKE MAYBE SOME OF IT UNDER THE FIRST 3 SECTIONS???)
 The file called SERVERS.json will act as your way to add servers and java installations For the "versions" entry, you want to put the path to your java executable, as well as the version.
-I recommend openjdk.
+I personally recommend openjdk.
 You will most likeley need to install both Java 8 and Java 17, as mojang decided that games from 1.18 onwards will need to run java 17
 The ram options are in MB. [https://www.gbmb.org/gb-to-mb]